 A seven-year drought plagues the entire region surrounding the country of Nishtif, leading people to wonder if their goddess Scheknt has abandoned them.
 In contrast, young noblewoman Neqtia has lived a comfortable life insulated from hardship and suffering.
 One of the poorer surrounding countries, Djedi, sends their usual tribute of natural resources and livestock to Nishtif in exchange for the larger country’s aid and protection.
 Rumors that two attractive slaves are among the cargo intrigue Neqtia.
 What lies in store for her after the slaves are brought to live at her family estate…?

-Hello all you wonderful Heroes and Travelers, sorry I’ve been AWOL but, it’s Thrifty Thursday and that means another Thrifty Gamer, the weekly post series where I spotlight three otome games/visual novels for gamers on a budget.
+Hello all you wonderful Heroes and Travelers, sorry I’ve been AWOL but, it’s Thrifty Thursday and that means another Thrifty Gaming, the weekly post series where I spotlight three otome games/visual novels for gamers on a budget.
 Whatever your financial situation, I’m here to bring you affordable games that won’t break the bank!!
 All of the games on this list are $10 or less (does not include limited time offers and sale items), so no more weepy wallets!

 This week’s post will include links to the games and a brief synopsis, but let me stress that these are not reviews, but recommendations… so your mileage may vary!
 Now that that’s out of the way lets get on to this week’s list!!